mayubi7/schedule_it/README.md

  - As a user, I want to be able to view a list of all incomplete tasks for the day

+##Phase 2 User Stories
+- As a user, I want to be able to save my schedule to file
+- As a user, I want to be able to load my schedule from file